Connect Cited to Claude Desktop with MCP

 "What should I do to improve my GEO?"

-Claude calls get_action_plan and returns a prioritized list of actions ranked by impact and effort.
+Claude calls list_priority_actions and returns a prioritized list of actions ranked by impact and effort.
 Each action includes a description, expected improvement, and implementation guidance.

 Find quick wins